 Exploration by the Straits Resources and Nord Joint Venture resulted in the discovery of the Tritton deposit in 1995 as part of an exploration program focused on the historical Budgerygar and Bonnie Dundee copper-gold mines.
 Geophysical techniques were successful in identifying the buried Tritton deposit 800 metres to the south of these historical workings.
 Tritton Resources Limited was formed to develop the Tritton deposit.
 Tritton Resources Limited was for a time listed as an independent company on the Australian stock exchange, before being privatised as a subsidiary of Straits Resources.

-Aeris Resources is the 100% owner of the Cracow Gold Operations, located approximately 500 kilometres northwest of Brisbane, nearby to the communities of Cracow and Theodore in Queensland, some 500 kilometres by road north-west of Brisbane.
+Aeris Resources is the 100% owner of the Cracow Gold Operations, located approximately 500 kilometres northwest of Brisbane, nearby to the communities of Cracow and Theodore and on the traditional lands of the Wulli Wulli.

 On 4 June 2020, Aeris announced the acquisition of the Cracow Gold Mine from Evolution mining.
 The acquisition was completed on 1 July 2020.
 Cracow is an established, high grade, low cost underground gold mining and processing facility.
 The mine has been operating continuously since 2004, producing more than 1.4 million ounces over its life, with a consistent track record of profitability and reserve replacement.